Eli-Parker/Text-Generation-Algorithm/README.md

 This is known as a "Markov Chain" model, and is a very simple way to predict text.
 More info on Markov Chains can be found [here](https://en.wikipedia.org/wiki/Markov_chain).

-Notably this is a similar result to that of ChatGPT at a *much* smaller scale, hence the tongue in cheek name.

- ** **This program has _NO_ affiliation with OpenAI.
-We are only using the GPT suffix as a quick reference to identify the program's function.** **

 ### Usage

 The program requires either 3 or 4 arguments passed into the `args[]` parameter when running the program.